Last Updated: 24th June 2021

 How long will you keep my data for?

 Data on how you voted will be kept indefinitely for confidential auditing purposes only.
 All other data will be kept on record for 10 years.
 Should you wish to ensure you’re not contacted for jury purposes going forward, please notify as via [email protected] and we will place a note on our database accordingly.
 Should you wish to be removed from the database entirely, please state this, but bear in mind we won’t be able to ensure you are not contacted again in future.

 Your data will be stored on BAFTA’s own internal systems in our office in London, Cardiff, Glasgow, LA and New York.

-We also use cloud based services to store and process your data.
+We also use cloud based services to store and process data.
 Some of these cloud providers store data in the United States.
-In these cases the providers are certified under the EU-US privacy shield framework.
-In addition to this our contracts with these providers include clauses which guarantee that they provide the same safeguards for the data and rights to our members as if the data were stored in the EU.
-More information about the security measures put in place by these providers is linked to below.
+In these cases we have reviewed the security and legal privacy safeguards put in place by each service provider.
+In addition to this, our contracts with these providers include clauses which guarantee that they provide the same safeguards for the data and rights to our members as if the data were stored in the EU.
+More information about the security measures put in place by these providers is provided in the links below.